-The 3D modelling process allows geoscientists to test the validity of geological assumptions or hypotheses and provides a mechanism to validate existing data while also highlight gaps in knowledge and data within a project area.
+The 3D modelling process allows geoscientists to test the validity of geological assumptions or hypotheses and provide a mechanism to validate existing data while also highlighting gaps in knowledge and data within a project area.

-Project boundaries for all 3D models can be viewed and downloaded from SARIG via the 3D Geological Model Areas map layer (located in the Geology layer group)
+Project boundaries for available 3D models can be viewed and downloaded from the SARIG catalogue.

 Viewing 3D geological models